BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

   <img src="https://bradleyculley.github.io/images/the_discoveries.jpeg" />
 </div>

+<br/><br/>
 _all references via Wikipedia unless otherwise noted: https://en.wikipedia.org/wiki/Alan_Lightman_

 ------------------------------------------

-Received this book as a gift from my grandfather, who had very good taste in books and in many other things.
+Received this book as a gift from my grandfather.
+He had excellent taste in books, and in many other things.
-He was a medical doctor, and had strong and well-developed intellectual passions outside of medicine, including in mathematics, computing, and philosophy.
+He was a medical doctor with strong well-developed intellectual passions outside of medicine.
+They included mathematics, computing, and philosophy.

 Each chapter is a different breakthrough scientific paper from the 20th century, as well as commentary on it.